‘Legally Blonde: The Musical’ opens Thursday at Theatre West

 “All of these characters are people that you would see in everyday life.
 I want them to leave with that nostalgic, movie magic feeling,” Winter said.

-The show opens Thursday at 7:30 p.m. with additional showings on July 15 and 16 and July 20-23 at 7:30 p.m.
+The show opens Thursday at 7:30 p.m. with additional showings on July 15-16 and July 20-23 at 7:30 p.m.
 For more information or to purchase tickets visit twneb.com.